Office of Graduate Student External Grants and Fellowships | GradFund

 DAAD, the German Academic Exchange Service provides a number of fellowships and grants to support graduate level work in Germany.

-Application process for the DAAD Study Scholarship or Research Grant.
+Application process for the DAAD Study Scholarship or Long Term Research Grant.

 Rutgers students should plan to apply for DAAD funding through GradFund as Rutgers University is Partner University with DAAD.
 It is in your competitive interest to apply through the partnership mechanism.